mike-milewski/BombermanAR/README.md

 # BombermanAR
-An android AR game created in Unreal Engine 4.
+An android AR game created in Unreal Engine 4 with version 4.20.